dda410/Bproject/GUIDES/evaluationOfTraceDroid4-4.md

 #### TESTING STOCK APPLICATION

 We decided to test the default Android browser.
+Other default applications can be tested with in the same way.
+Just substitute com.android.browser with the default app's package name to be tested and select and app activity to start.
 We did the following:

 - Grep the uid of the app: `adb shell dumpsys package com.android.browser | grep userId=`